davnn/ParallelNeighbors.jl/README.md

 ## Installation

 It is recommended to use [Pkg.jl](https://julialang.github.io/Pkg.jl) for installation.
-Follow the command below to install the latest official release or use `] add OutlierDetection` in the Julia REPL.
+Follow the command below to install the latest official release or use `] add ParallelNeighbors` in the Julia REPL.

 ```julia
 import Pkg;
 Pkg.add("ParallelNeighbors")
 ```

-If you would like to modify the package locally, you can use `Pkg.develop(OutlierDetection)` or `] dev OutlierDetection` in the Julia REPL.
+If you would like to modify the package locally, you can use `Pkg.develop(ParallelNeighbors)` or `] dev ParallelNeighbors` in the Julia REPL.
 This fetches a full clone of the package to `~/.julia/dev/` (the path can be changed by setting the environment variable `JULIA_PKG_DEVDIR`).

 ## Usage